Skip to main content

 Getting Started

 To create a Scaling Table, start in the Data tab and click the "Create" button to the right of the Scaling section.
-This will open a new Scaling Table Builder window.
+This will open a new Scaling Table Editor window.
 Like other Seeq windows, this is resizable and moveable.

 Adding Rows to a Scaling Table